Master's Degree (Level 7)

 - Research Methods

-Approximately six hours class time per week to include online webinars, directed study, extended reading, directed tasks and tutorials.
+You will study two modules per semester except for the final semester when the focus in on the completion of the independent research project.
+This will include approximately six hours class time per week, encompassing online webinars, directed study, extended reading, directed tasks and tutorials.
 Webinars run one night per week.

-In the first year, attendance is required at two compulsory block sessions at University Centre Bishop Burton:
+In the first year, attendance is required at two compulsory block sessions at University Centre Bishop Burton.
+Dates for the 2023/24 academic year are yet to be confirmed.

 There are up to three block sessions in the second year, including the independent research project presentation.
 Dates to be confirmed during the first year.